 I don't know the highest speed I reached, because I went 80.3 km/h a few days ago and didn't go faster.
 I think it was around 70 km/h.
 I overtook two cyclists.
 Some corners where a bit sharp, but fortunately I didn't fall.
 I reached the bottom 2 minutes before Bram did.

-Back at the campsite our neighbours asked where we had been.
-We hadn't climbed the Ventoux right?
+Back at the campsite, our neighbors asked where we had been.
+We hadn't climbed the Ventoux, right?
 We took a shower in the middle of the day, that was a first.
-The showers turned on by pulling a rope, if you would let go the water stopped right away.
-Bram had figured out the rope in his stall was just long enough to tie it to the soap rack.
-That way he didn't need to keep holding it.
+The showers switched on by pulling a rope and annoyingly would stop right away if you let go.
+Bram said he had simply tied it to the soap rack.
 Except for a brief trip to the village we just sat and rested for the rest of the day.
-In the store we took the longest line, in front of checkout number 3.
-We needed to check something else out besides our groceries.
+In the store, we took the longest line, toward checkout number 3, as we needed to check something else out besides our groceries.
 In the evening we backed pancakes with bacon and Rochefort cheese, and Maple Joe of course.

 Maple Joe is maple syrup

-This time we had good wine and real music, for the first time in eight days.
+This time we drank good wine while listening to real music, for the first time in eight days.

 Back and forth to the summit of the Ventoux, with a small detour